ditacha/ditacha.github.io/_pages/call-for-papers.md

 Word users should modify the same information at the bottom of the first page.

 **Publication:**
-Each submission will be subject to peer review by at least two members of the program committee.
-Refereeing criteria are relevance to workshop topics, significance and novelty of the research, technical content, discussion of relationship to previous work, and clarity of presentation.
-A contribution submitted as a full paper may be accepted as a short paper, if the program committee considers it to be inadequate for a long full paper but to present an important issue.
-It is possible to submit already published or submitted articles.
-In that case, submit both a one-page abstract (600 words) and the article, and take note that the article will not be included in the proceedings.
-A limited number (max 4) of already published articles will be accepted.
-{: .text-justify}

 The proceedings will be published in the [CEUR Workshop Proceedings library](CEUR-WS.org).

 At least one author of each accepted paper must register and present the paper in ConfWS'23 in order for the submission to be published.